clavery/dwre-tools/README.md

 ## Todo

+- Refactor migration related tasks
-- Proper logging instead of print statements w/ color disable if not a TTY
+- Proper logging instead of print statements w/ "disable color if not a TTY"

 ## Notes